 We only spoke a few times but he seemed nice.
 I don’t remember much of our conversations but I remember him once telling me something like, “You’re a nice girl, there’s just one thing I don’t like about you: you smoke joints.”
 I laughed.

 One morning, before class, I found him and a friend of mine talking in the lobby.
 I went to say hello and we spoke a little.
-After a few minutes he felt and my friend told me what they were talking about.
+After a few minutes he left and my friend told me what they were talking about.

 He told him that he was once an heroin addict and had been clean for a while.
 He had chronic hepatitis.
 That morning he woke up feeling depressed and could only think about getting a hit.
 While riding the metro he passed the stop where he used to get it, but kept going and went to school instead.